smartboxchannel/Plant-Watering-Sensor-Zigbee/README.md

 6. Wait, in case of successfull join, device will flash led 5 times, if join failed, device will flash led 2 times

 ##### another way
-1.Find the device in the list of z2m devices and delete it by applying force remove
+1. Find the device in the list of z2m devices and delete it by applying force remove
 2. Click on the icon in z2m - allow joining (you have 180 seconds to add the device)
 3. Go to the LOGS tab
 4. Press the reset button on the device (the join procedure will begin, еhe device starts flashing the LED repeatedly)